cybergarage/go-job/doc/design.md

 The queue, history, and log components can be shared between go-job servers using the store interface, which allows for a distributed architecture where multiple go-job servers can operate together, sharing job queue and instance information.
 The shared store can be implemented using various distributed storage systems like etcd or FoundationDB, enabling features such as distributed scheduling and cross-node job coordination.

-To learn more about the shared store interface and how to extend `go-job` with custom plugins, see the \[Extension Guide\](doc/extension-guide.md).
+To learn more about the shared store interface and how to extend `go-job` with custom plugins, see [Extension Guide](extension-guide.md).

 ## Sequence Diagram